Olan1ke/-Call-Center-Analysis/README.md

 # Call Center Analysis

 ## Introduction
-This data is about a call center,we were asked to give insight about the customer and call agent behaviour,
+This data is about a call center,we were asked to give insight about the customer and call agent behaviour.

 ## PowerBi Concept Applied;
 1. PowerBi Query Editor